Los Angeles International Airport: LAX Shuttle routes

 LAX operates several shuttle routes to connect passengers and employees around the airport area:

 Route A – Terminal Connector operates in a counter-clockwise loop around the Central Terminal Area, providing frequent service for connecting passengers.
 However, connecting passengers who use these shuttles must leave and then later re-enter security.

 Route E – Economy Parking connects the Central Terminal Area and the West Intermodal Transportation Facility, the airport's economy parking garage.

 Route M – Metro Connector connects the Central Terminal Area with the LAX/Metro Transit Center on the Metro C and K lines.

 Route X – LAX Employee Lots connects the Central Terminal Area and the Employee Parking Lots.
-The route has three service patterns: the East Lot route only stops at Terminals 1, 2, 3, and B; the West Lot route only stops at Terminals 4, 5, 6, and 7; and the South Lot route stops at all terminals and also stops at the City Bus Center as Route C.
+The route has three service patterns: the East Lot route only stops at Terminals 1, 2, 3, and B; the West Lot route only stops at Terminals 4, 5, 6, and 7; and the South Lot route stops at all terminals.

+Several of these routes are expected to be discontinued following the opening of SkyLink, which will provide access to economy parking, the Metro station, and a relocated LAX employee parking lot on the LAX Rental Car Center rooftop.